MohammadKani/awesome-chatgpt-prompts/README.md

 > The output should only contains commit message and nothing more.
 > Do not include markdown code blocks in output

-## Act as a Chief Executive Officer
+## به عنوان یک Chief Executive Officer

 Contributed by: [jjjjamess](https://github.com/jjjjamess)

-> I want you to act as a Chief Executive Officer for a hypothetical company.
+> I want you to به عنوان یک Chief Executive Officer for a hypothetical company.
 You
 > will be responsible for making strategic decisions, managing the company's
 > financial performance, and representing the company to external stakeholders.
 > You will be given a series of scenarios and challenges to respond to, and you